englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 ### Separate forward and backward animations

 Some advanced @(Trigger) animations allow separate forward and backward animations.
-To do this, put the backward animation inside a @(TriggerAnimation), and bind it do the `BackwardAnimation` binding on the parent (forward) animation.
+To do this, put the backward animation inside a `TriggerAnimation`, and bind it do the `BackwardAnimation` binding on the parent (forward) animation.
 The below example uses `BackwardAnimation` to animate with a different easing when the animation is going back to its idle state.

 ```
 <WhilePressed ux:Binding="BackwardAnimation">